The graphics have been updated for the Storm (pictured above), but the specs remain the same as the model we tested below.December 2021

 Occasionally we may ride blower pow from the peak to the trailhead, but more often we encounter hard snow in multiple locations.
-We edge over firm wind scoured ridges, while avoiding wind slab below the peak and many routes finish on tracked out logging roads that more resemble iced up bobsled tracks than the epic powder of social media spraying.
+We edged over firm wind-scoured ridges while avoiding wind slabs below the peak.
+Many routes finished on tracked out logging roads that more resemble iced up bobsled tracks than the epic powder seen on social media.
 The Storm performs very well in all these conditions.
-Its tail is adequate for confident switch riding when lining up narrow couloirs or shooting between narrow gaps in the trees on the exit.
+We never felt insecure when traversing or edging on steep or icy slopes, and the stability provided exceeded our expectations from the flat camber.
+The Storm has a freeride inspired shape paired with a playful and fun medium flex.
+Its tail is adequate for confident switch riding when lining up narrow couloirs or landing.

 Venture has a well-deserved reputation for manufacturing quality boards.
 Holding up the Storm, the two skis were perfectly aligned with zero noticeable gaps between them.

-At a suggested retail of $899, the Storm is in the higher end of the range of splitboard prices.
-It is also one of the best splitboards.
-Many of the other splitboards are produced at larger factories in Europe or Asia, while Ventures are made in smaller numbers in the Silverton, Colorado.
-Venture build quality is high, and readily apparent by examining how tightly the board halves fit together.
+The Storm is on the higher end of splitboard pricing.
+It is also a great splitboard that is made with solid ethos.
+Many of the other splitboards are produced at larger factories in Europe or Asia, while Venture models are made in smaller numbers in Silverton, Colorado.
+Venture build quality is exceptional and it is readily apparent by examining how tightly the board halves fit together.